National Statuary Hall Collection: History

 In 2002, Delegate Eleanor Holmes Norton introduced a bill in Congress to allow the District of Columbia to place two statues in the collection, in parity with the 50 states.
 While the bill was not enacted, the district commissioned two statues, one of abolitionist Frederick Douglass, the other of D.C. master planner Pierre L'Enfant, and housed them in One Judiciary Square in hopes of eventually placing them in the Capitol.
 A 2010 version of the bill to accept D.C.'s statues stalled after House Republicans began adding amendments in an attempt to soften D.C.'s gun laws.
 A 2012 compromise bill led to the placement of the statue of Douglass, but not L'Enfant, on June 19, 2013.
 Norton continued to pursue legislation to move the second statue to the Capitol.
 The statue of L'Enfant was later placed in the Capitol in February 2022.

 Amid national debates about Confederate statues and monuments, Democrats in Congress introduced bills in 2017 to remove statues of people who served in the Confederacy from the National Statuary Hall Collection, but the legislation made no progress.
 Alabama, Florida, Arkansas, and Virginia have passed resolutions to remove statues of individuals with Confederate ties, although Alabama retained a second statue of a Confederate veteran.
 North Carolina and Arkansas have authorized replacing statues of Jim Crow-era politicians with racist views.

 Demographics

 Women

-There are fourteen statues of women representing states in the collection:
+There are fifteen statues of women in the collection: